SC asks assembly speaker not to proceed with disqualification plea of Sena MLAs of Uddhav faction | Law-Order

 - India

-The Supreme Court on Monday asked newly-elected Maharashtra Assembly Speaker Rahul Narwekar not to proceed with the plea seeking disqualification of MLAs of the Shiv Sena faction led by former chief minister Uddhav Thackeray.
+In a relief to Shiv Sena MLAs of the Uddhav Thackeray faction, the Supreme Court Monday asked newly-elected Maharashtra Assembly Speaker Rahul Narwekar not to proceed with the plea seeking their disqualification which was sought by Chief Minister Eknath Shinde group on the ground of defying party whip during the trust vote and the election of the speaker.

+The top court is seized several petitions of the Thackeray faction arising out of the rebellion in Shiv Sena which first led to the downfall of the Maha Vikas Aghadi (MVA) government led by the Sena supremo and the consequential appointment of Shinde as his successor with the help of BJP.

 "Mr (Tushar) Mehta (Solicitor General who was appearing for the Governor), You please inform the assembly speaker not to take any hearing.
 Let us see, we will hear the matter," the bench said.

-The solicitor general (SG) said though he was appearing for Governor Bhagat Singh Koshyari, he would convey the message to the assembly speaker.
+The solicitor general (SG) said though he was appearing for Governor Bhagat Singh Koshyari and he would convey the message to the assembly speaker.

-The court said the matter be listed after Tuesday after setting up of the bench.
+The court said the matter be listed after Tuesday after setting up the bench.

-The Thackeray faction has been filing several pleas in the top court after the rebel Sena MLAs led by Eknath Shinde formed a coalition with the Bharatiya Janata Party (BJP) to form the government in the state.
+On July 3, Rahul Narvekar of the BJP was elected Speaker of the Maharashtra Assembly.
+He had polled 164 votes and defeated Uddhav Thackeray-led Shiv Sena candidate Rajan Salvi, who got 107 votes.

+A day before the floor test, Maharashtra Assembly Speaker Narvekar had recognized Gogawale as the Shiv Sena's chief whip, removing Sunil Prabhu, who belongs to the Thackeray faction.
+After winning the trust vote in the state Assembly on July 4, the Shinde faction of the Shiv Sena had issued a notice to 14 legislators from the Uddhav Thackeray camp for violating a whip issued by the Sena whip and Shinde loyalist Bharat Gogawale.
+Both sides have accused each other of defying the party whip during the Speaker's election and the trust vote on July 3 and 4, respectively, seeking disqualification of the legislators from both sides.
+Maharashtra legislature secretary also came into the picture and issued show-cause notices to 53 out of the total 55 Shiv Sena MLAs in the state – 39 of the faction led by Shinde and 14 of the Uddhav Thackeray group.
+The notices have been issued under the Members of the Maharashtra Legislative Assembly (disqualification on grounds of defection) rules.
+In the trust vote, 164 MLAs voted for the motion of confidence, while 99 voted against it.
+The Shiv Sena has 55 MLAs in the 288-member Assembly, whose current strength is 287 due to the death of a Sena legislator.
+The Thackeray faction has also challenged the validity of assembly proceedings held on July 3 and July 4 in which a new speaker of the House was elected and subsequent proceedings of floor test in which the Shinde-led coalition had proved its majority.

 On June 29, the Maharashtra governor ordered a floor test leading the Maha Vikas Aghadi (MVA) government to rush to the top court seeking its deferment.